 Cons:

-• Extra charges for key features, such as proactive support (tours, surveys) and advanced automation, are more expensive.
+- Extra charges apply to key features, such as proactive support (tours, surveys) and advanced automation.

-• Steep learning curve – Complex UI and workflows take longer than simpler alternatives.
+- Steep learning curve – Complex UIs and workflows take longer to learn than simpler alternatives.

 7. Tidio